-The wage ranges give flexibility for both sides - the employee and the employer.
-It offers you (the individual) the possibility to choose the most satisfying job (moneywise), and the arguments to negotiate the salary level.
-On the other hand, the company's representatives know well if their offer is competitive in the labor market and whether they can afford to hire that specific type of specialist.
+These wage ranges give flexibility for both sides - the employee and the employer.
+It offers you (the individual) the possibility to choose the most satisfying job (moneywise), and the ability to negotiate your salary level.
+On the other hand, the company's representatives know if their offer is competitive in the labor market and whether they can afford to hire that specific specialist.

-The level of a salary your future employer will offer you depends on a few aspects.
-In general, the expected payment should be around maximum for someone who is highly qualified and experienced.
-Somebody just after an internship or starting in a particular field must count on accordingly lower wages (usually equal to minimum salary).
+The salary your future employer will offer you depends on a few aspects.
+In general, the expected payment for someone who is highly qualified and experienced should be around the maximum.
+Somebody who was just finished an internship or is starting in a particular field must count on accordingly lower wages (usually equal to the minimum salary).
 This is normal, and you should be patient while climbing up your career ladder.
 Factors like commitment, review scores, and individual achievements may highly influence your value as a worker and help you earn more money (if the scores are positive, of course).

 Salary vs. hourly employment - comparison

-What suits you better - become a salary worker or work for hourly payments?
-There are differences between them, and it is good to know them well.
-Hourly workers get the remuneration for each hour they work, and that includes overtime (if they have done more than 40 hours per week or other contracted number).
-If you work as a salaried employee, getting overtime payments is not a rule.
-It depends on the local country (or state) work-law regulations.
+What suits you better - being a salary worker or working for hourly payments?
+There are differences between them, and it is good to know them.
+Hourly workers get the remuneration for each hour they work, and that includes overtime (if they have done more than 40 hours per week or another contracted number).
+If you work as a salaried employee, getting overtime payments is not a rule; it depends on the local country (or state) work-law regulations.
 Keep in mind to check whether your company compensates for the overtime before signing a contract.

-How to calculate the payment while being on hourly contract?
-To do this, you should multiply your hourly rate by the total number of worked hours in a considered period (e.g., week, month, etc.).
+How to calculate your wage while working an hourly contract?
+To do this, you should multiply your hourly rate by the total number of worked hours over the considered period (e.g., week, month, etc.).
 Assume that the hourly rate is $18 (as mentioned in the previous example).
 The worker did 100 hours in a month (with no overtime).
 In this case, their monthly payment will be:

 $18/hour * 100 hours = $1800.

 According to the Fair Labor Standards, all hourly workers are non-exempt (term clarification below) and have to be paid for overtime hours.
-The rate for extra hours is different than standard and equals 1.5 basic hourly rates.
+The rate for extra hours is different from the standard and equals 1.5x the basic hourly rate.
 In the case of our example, the overtime rate is equal:

 $18/hour * 1.5 = $27/hour.
-So, to have clarity, let's calculate the monthly payment including overtime hours.
-Let's say our employee worked for basic 100 hours and extra 8 of overtime in a month.
+So, to have clarity, let's recalculate the monthly payment to include overtime hours.
+Let's say for a month our employee worked for 100 basic hours and an extra 8 of overtime.
 Their salary in that case would be calculated respectively:

 $18/hour * 100 hours + $27/hour * 8 hours = $1800 + $216 = $2016.

-The earnings of hourly workers may vary widely.
-The reason is, they usually don't have a guaranteed number of working hours per week (or another contracted timespan).
-Its amount is determined by a monthly/weekly schedule, and shifts calendar in some companies may vary a lot each time-span.
-This type of employees must be paid at least the minimum wage (the amount varies across the U.S. states).
+The earnings of hourly workers may vary wildly.
+The reason is, they usually don't have a guaranteed number of working hours per week (or any other contracted timespan).
+Its amount is determined by a monthly/weekly schedule, and shifts in some companies may vary a lot over each period.
+This type of employee must be paid at least the minimum wage (the amount varies across the U.S. states).
 All the other regulations must be clearly covered in a personal contract.

 Let's focus on salary employees now.
-The main difference in comparison to hourly staff is they have a guaranteed minimum annual level of compensation.
-The yearly wage is divided by a number of pay periods (mostly 12 months) to find the period salary.
-Sometimes, in the U.S. you can come across the enigmatic term called exempt employee.
+The main difference between these and hourly staff is that they have a guaranteed minimum annual level of compensation.
+Their yearly wage is divided by a number of pay periods (usually 12 months) to find the period salary.
+Sometimes, in the U.S. you can come across the enigmatic term, exempt employee.
 According to the Fair Labor Standards (regulation of payment rules), the term exempt is related to salary workers, and their exclusion from paid overtime (mostly they are excluded, but it's not a rule).
 However, in many countries (even in the USA) companies offer various ways of compensation for overtime.
 For example, additional money (calculated according to the number of extra hours), days off (related to the amount of overtime), free tickets to cultural institutions, or other benefits are popular options.

 Salary worker can also be classified as non-exempt under Fair Labor Standards.
-Thus the company has to pay respectively 1.5 wages for each overtime hour over standard 40 per week.
-We suggest checking in your country's Labor law or state's Department of Labor whether your job is not the exception from that rule (it may differ between locations) and you might be unpleasantly surprised.
+Thus, the company has to pay respectively 1.5 wages for each hour of overtime during a standard 40 hour week.
+We suggest checking in your country's Labor law or state's Department of Labor whether your job is exempt from that rule (it may differ between locations) and you might be unpleasantly surprised.